 Court Records are public, and are accessible by anyone.
 Court Records include a case file that includes a court docket and all documents and filings filed in your case.
 You can access the court records on the website, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains a record of their state citizen’s criminal past.
 These online databases are connected so you can track criminal backgrounds from other states.
 You can go to the Burnett County Courthouse and inquire, or check online.
-You must know which county the crime occured in, and if it was in a different state, you may have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and if it was in a different state, you may have to pay for a more comprehensive search.

 A search of someone’s criminal history you are able to find out if someone has been arrested, charged, or convicted for these crimes: